 COVID-19 CLOSURE: The library building is accessible to School of Medicine faculty, students, residents, and postdocs via badge-swipe only until further notice.
 Virtual assistance is available at firstname.lastname@example.org.
 See hours at COVID-19 Updates and Resources.

-The Computing 101 workshops are geared toward researchers new to high performance computing and the command line interface.
-During each workshop session important background concepts related to computing are introduced in a simple presentation format, followed by hands-on exercises.
+The Computing Basics workshops are designed for researchers without any prior experience with using the Unix command line interface and high performance computing.
+During each workshop session, important background concepts related to computing are introduced in a simple presentation format, accompanied by demonstration exercises.

 MathWorks engineers periodically lead MATLAB training sessions at the School of Medicine.
 Topics could include, but are not limited to, automating workflows, deep learning, image processing, parallel and GPU computing, or others.

 The Python workshops are geared toward researchers new to programming and Python.
 Topics can include getting started with Python, Jupyter Notebook, and performing data analysis and visualization.
 Each workshop starts with a 30 minute presentation covering important background information and then the remaining 90 minutes is devoted to hands-on activities.

 The R workshops are geared toward researchers new to programming and R. Topics can include basic and advanced data visualization, data manipulation, and genomic data analysis.
 Each workshop starts with a 30-minute presentation covering important background information and then the remaining 90 minutes are devoted to hands-on activities.